GoogleCloudPlatform/cloud-code-vscode/README.md

   <summary>Read more</summary>

   ### Highlights:
-  - Get started with in-built ready-to-run starter Kubernetes apps for your favorite languages and frameworks.
+  - Get started with built-in ready-to-run starter Kubernetes apps for your favorite languages and frameworks.
 [Read the docs](https://cloud.google.com/code/docs/vscode/creating-an-application)
   - Maintain an efficient development workflow with Cloud Code’s rapid edit, package, and deploy to cluster loop; see your edits reflected in your app in real-time!
 [Read the docs](https://cloud.google.com/code/docs/vscode/running-an-application)
   - Browse and manage your  Kubernetes resources from within your IDE with the Kubernetes Explorer.
 Just right-click and select an available action for your resource, no complex CLI commands necessary.
 [Read the docs](https://cloud.google.com/code/docs/vscode/using-the-kubernetes-explorer)
   - Create a remote Kubernetes cluster with Google Kubernetes Engine, EKS, or AKS, or work with a local cluster, either the integrated minikube cluster or a Docker Desktop local cluster, to run your app.
 [Read the docs](https://cloud.google.com/code/docs/vscode/adding-a-cluster)